-- when your employment is terminated; for active employees premiums are paid one month in advance, so coverage ends on the last day of the month following the month you were terminated; or - on the last day of the month in which you do not make the required contributions for coverage, including the months when you are on leave without pay, suspension or layoff status; or - 3. on the last day of the month in which you remarry, if you have coverage as a surviving spouse of an employee or retiree.
+- when your employment is terminated; for active employees premiums are paid one month in advance, so coverage ends on the last day of the month following the month you were terminated; - 2. on the last day of the month in which you do not make the required contributions for coverage, including the months when you are in layoff status; - 3. when your hours of service are measured and you no longer meet eligibility requirements as describe in this section; or - 4. on the last day of the month in which you remarry, if you have coverage as a surviving spouse of an employee or retiree.